eiskalteschatten/AlexNotes/README.md

 ## Requirements

 - Node 10 or 11 (support for Node 12 will be included as soon as a few dependencies support it)
+- git installed locally.
+AlexNotes uses [simple-git](https://github.com/steveukx/git-js), so see its requirements for more details.

 ## Setting up the Project